TURX/CB-SAT-Auto-Registration/README.md

 - Notify you during the seat is being held
 - Auto pay for the new test using a credit card
 - Refresh when the website is down
-- Notify using sound with no jam
+- Notify using sound with no jam (backend needed)
+- Handle errors intelligently (backend needed)
+- Log the status (backend needed)

 Basic Usage
 ---